CallyHam/Google-Frontend-for-SearXNG/readme.md

 ## New Project

-If you're interested post-2010 layouts, please stay tuned for an upcoming project which will recreate a (not yet decided) era from 2011-2014
+If you're interested post-2010 layouts, please stay tuned for an upcoming project which will recreate one (not yet decided) era from 2011-2014.